patterns-ai-core/langchainrb/README.md

 assistant.run(auto_tool_execution: true)
 ```

-### Assessing Thread messages
+### Accessing Thread messages
 You can access the messages in a Thread by calling `assistant.thread.messages`.
 ```ruby
 assistant.thread.messages
 ```

-The Assistant check the context window limits before every request to the LLM and remove oldest thread messages one by one if the context window is exceeded.
+The Assistant checks the context window limits before every request to the LLM and remove oldest thread messages one by one if the context window is exceeded.

 ### RAGAS
 Ragas helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.
 The implementation is based on this [paper](https://arxiv.org/abs/2309.15217) and the original Python [repo](https://github.com/explodinggradients/ragas).
 Ragas tracks the following 3 metrics and assigns the 0.0 - 1.0 scores: